About the course

 Candidates apply through UCAS and are short listed following reference to the entry requirements and if successful are invited for interview.
 Our Primary administrator coordinates the recruitment process and the interview will take place in one of the Primary Schools in the Alliance.

-Following a welcome by our Partnership Programme Leader, Jackie Williams, our Primary Lead, Mick Aspinall, and our School Administrators, there are three parts to the interview which generally takes place over a full morning.
+Following a welcome by our Partnership Programme Leader and our Primary Lead, there are three parts to the interview which generally takes place over a full morning.
 Your documentation will be reviewed including examination certificates and ID.
-A written task which is set by the University of Cumbria prior to interview, and notes completed in advance, is completed on the day.
-Candidates also deliver a short mini-teach to a small group of pupils on a pre-prepared numeracy or literacy topic.
-There is an interview with the Partnership Programme Leader and one or two other Head teachers, and teachers from our Alliance Schools which lasts around 20 minutes.
+Candidates will deliver a short mini-teach to a small group of pupils on a pre-prepared numeracy or literacy topic.
+Candidates will also take part in a group discussion and there is an interview with the Partnership Programme Leader and one or two other Head teachers, and teachers from our Alliance Schools which lasts around 20 minutes.

 Doing some research about the Preston Teaching School Alliance and the University that will be leading the training is good preparation, and we will of course provide you with plenty of opportunities to ask questions on the day.

 Following the interview we update UCAS which is followed up by the University’s formal offer letter to confirm your place, if successful.
 There may be targeted conditions depending on assessment at interview, for example more observations in school.